-FOREIGN CURRENCY RISK.
+Foreign Currency Risk.
 The Company faces exposure to adverse movements in foreign currency exchange rates, primarily in Asia.
 The Company's foreign currency risk may change over time as the level of activity in foreign markets grows and could have an adverse impact upon the Company's financial results.
 Certain of the Company's assets, including certain bank accounts and accounts receivable, and liabilities exist in non-U.S. dollar denominated currencies, which are sensitive to foreign currency exchange fluctuations.
 These currencies are principally the Chinese Yuan, the Taiwanese dollar, the Japanese Yen, and the Hong Kong dollar.
 Because of the relatively small size of each individual currency exposure, the Company does not employ hedging techniques designed to mitigate foreign currency exposures.
 Therefore, the Company could experience currency gains and losses.

-INTEREST RATE RISK.
+Interest Rate Risk.
 The Company has credit agreements with U.S. and Far East financial institutions at interest rates equal to LIBOR or similar indices plus a negotiated margin.
 A rise in interest rates could have an adverse impact upon the Company's cost of working capital and its interest expense.
 The Company entered into an interest rate swap agreement to hedge its exposure to variability in expected future cash flows resulting from interest rate risk related to a portion of its long-term debt.
-At March 31, 2004 the interest rate swap agreement applies to \$1.7 million of the Company's long-term debt and expires November 30, 2004.
-The swap contract is inversely correlated to the related hedged long-term debt.
+At September 30, 2004 the interest rate swap agreement applies to \$1.0 million of the Company's long-term debt and expires November 30, 2004.
+The swap contract is inversely correlated to the related hedged long-term debt and is therefore considered an effective cash flow hedge of the underlying long-term debt.
 The level of effectiveness of the hedge is measured by the changes in the market value of the hedged long-term debt resulting from fluctuation in interest rates.
 As a matter of policy, the Company does not enter into derivative transactions for trading or speculative purposes.

-POLITICAL RISK.
+Political Risk.
 The Company has a significant portion of its assets in Mainland China and Taiwan.
 The possibility of political conflict between the two countries or with the United States could have an adverse impact upon the Company's ability to transact business through these important business segments and to generate profits.
 See "Risk Factors - Foreign Operations."